Montagu Private Equity

-Montagu is a mid-market private equity firm with a specialism in carve-out transactions and other first-time buyout investments.
-Montagu partners with companies with multi-million dollar enterprise values.
-Headquartered in London, Montagu also has offices in Paris, Frankfurt, Warsaw and Luxembourg.
+Montagu is a mid-market private equity firm.
+The primary investment focus of Montagu is on management buyouts of performing businesses with enterprise values typically ranging from €200 million to €1 billion.

 History

 The firm was founded in 1968 as a division of Midland Bank after Midland's acquisition of Montagu Trust, owner of Samuel Montagu & Co.
 The business was renamed HSBC Private Equity after HSBC acquired Midland Bank in 1992 and the Montagu name was revived when Montagu's management team acquired 80.1% of Montagu shares from HSBC in 2003.
 In 2013, the team purchased the remaining 19.9% from HSBC.

-Investments

-The primary investment focus of Montagu is on management buyouts of performing businesses with enterprise values typically ranging from €200 million to €1 billion.
+In September 2016, Montagu acquired Berenberg Bank and Bankhaus Lampe's stakes in Universal Investment, thus gaining control of the German asset management firm.